formly-js/angular-formly/CONTRIBUTING.md

 ### Development

-1. `git checkout master`
 1. run `npm install`
 2. run `npm start` (if you're on a windows machine, see [this issue](https://github.com/formly-js/angular-formly/issues/305))
-	3. Write tests & code in ES6 goodness :-)
+3. write tests & code in ES6 goodness :-)
 4. commit your changes to the `src/` directory only please.
+Also, please keep PRs changing only what the specific issue is addressing.
+In your commit message, add a reference to the issue it's addressing (i.e. Fixes issue with templateManipulators #153)
+5. notice that there's a pre-commit hook that runs to ensure tests pass and coverage doesn't drop to prevent the build from breaking :-)
+6. push your changes
+7. create a PR with a link to the original issue
+8. wait patiently :-)

 *Note:* Please don't commit any changes to the `dist/` directory.
 This is only committed for releases.